 Ingredients

-- 1 lb. breakfast sausage (I like to use turkey in place of pork)
+- 1 lb. ground breakfast sausage

 - 12 eggs